The Importance of Proper Documents

 It is the responsibility of the guests to obtain information on countries that require visas on your voyage and Cruisetour, and then to obtain the apropriate visa.
 Please contact the Embassy (Consular Services) of each country on your voyage or the visa service of your choice for specific visa requirements, information, forms and fees based on your nationality.

 Questions?
-U.S. and Canadian citizens can obtain customized visa information and instructions for all Azamara by visiting VisaCentral's website or calling 1-800-579-2261.
+U.S. citizens can obtain customized visa information and instructions for all Azamara by visiting VisaCentral's website or by calling 1-800-579-2261.
 Please reference Azamara account 44990 for reduced service fees.

 If a visa is required, please be sure to begin the application process as early as possible.
 For most countries, you may need 90 days prior to departure.
 Azamara recommends guests submit applications for Brazilian visa's earlier than 60 days prior to departure, as processing will take longer depending upon residency.